File Identification

 Below are descriptions for the different sections shown in the File Information panel:

-• File Information: Technical information about the file, including the file type, size, and when it was last modified.
+• File Information: Displays technical information about the file, including the file type, size, and when it was last modified.
 This information is similar to what you see when you view file properties in Windows.

-• Document Information: This displays metadata about the specific file type.
-Different types of files will show different kinds of metadata.
-Images, for example, will show EXIF data and other metadata if available.
-Multimedia files will display codecs, track information, and other media information.
+• Document Information: Shows metadata about the file type.
+Different types of files show different kinds of metadata.
+Images, for example, display EXIF data if available, while audio files display codecs, track data, and other media information.

 Opening Unsupported Files

 File Viewer Plus can open over 400 different types of files, but it cannot view every type of file.
-In the case where it cannot view a file, the software provides helpful actions as well as resources where you can go to find out more about your file.
+When it cannot view a file, it provides helpful actions and resources where you can discover more about your file.

 Unsupported File Identification

-File Viewer Plus displays four buttons in the top-right section:
+File Viewer Plus displays four buttons in the top section of the view:

-• View supported file types: opens a window displaying all of File Viewer Plus' 400+ supported file types
+• View supported file types: Opens a window displaying all 400+ supported file types